How To Feed A Loon

 • Add the wine and stir gently to dislodge any bits from the bottom of the pan.
 Bring to a boil and then lower the heat slightly and simmer until reduced by about half, about 8 to 10 minutes.

-• Add the stock, lemon juice, sun-dried tomatoes, olives, 1 tablespoon of parsley, and ¾ teaspoon salt, and a healthy pinch of black pepper.
+• Add the stock, lemon juice, sun-dried tomatoes, olives, 1 tablespoon of parsley, ¾ teaspoon salt, and a healthy pinch of black pepper.

 • Simmer until slightly thickened, about 10 minutes.